What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: The generalized hole argument in general-relativistic gauge field theory

-The significance of the covariance \eqref{cov-E} of the field equation of gRGFT under $\Diff(M)\ltimes \H_\text{loc}$ should be analyzed in the framework's own terms.
-We take it to be decisively clarified by the generalized hole and point-coincidence arguments, yielding a relationalist view of $P$ and a correspondingly relationalized sophisticated substantivalism towards the field of gRGFT.
+The significance of the covariance \eqref{cov-E} of the field equation of gRGFT under $\Diff(M)\ltimes \H_\text{loc}$, analyzed in the framework's own terms, is decisively clarified by the generalized hole and point-coincidence arguments, yielding a relationalist view of $P$ and a correspondingly relationalized sophisticated substantivalism towards the field of gRGFT.
 In the next section, we describe how the \emph{Dressing Field Method} (DFM) allows a technical framing of these insights, through the definition of invariant dressed fields and dressed spaces.